The volunteers make parkrun happen; they run the local events.

 They do all of the high-profile tasks at the event (like marshalling, timing, result recording, etc), and all the behind-the-scenes roles too.

 Whatever you want to do, there is a role for you.

 What are our Volunteer Roles?

-They can be thought of as the chair person of the local team.
+The Event Director takes overall responsibility for their event and can be considered the chair person of the local team.
 Most Event Directors (though not all) will act as Run Director on a pretty frequent basis.

 They have ultimate responsibility for deciding whether or not the conditions are suitable for the event and with advice from the other volunteers may decide to modify the course (because of new hazards, for example), delay the start, or even in exceptional circumstances cancel the event that day (very poor weather being the most common reason for this).

 The Equipment Deliver & Storage volunteers are responsible for ensuring that all the equipment is stored safety during the week and is delivered on time to the event.

 The Event Day Course Check involves checking the entire route is safe to use on the day of the event.